Diseases & Conditions

 Bimalleolar Fracture and Bimalleolar Equivalent Fracture

 A bimalleolar fracture occurs when both the medial malleolus and lateral malleolus are broken.
-Since there are injuries to both sides of the ankle, bimalleolar fractures are frequently unstable, and the ankle is often dislocated.
+Since there are injuries to both sides of the ankle, bimalleolar fractures are often unstable, and the ankle is often dislocated.

 Nonsurgical Treatment